moj-analytical-services/IntroRTraining/Intro_markdown.md

 #### Importing data using the `Rs3tools` package {-}

-The `Rs3tools` package is maintained by other analysts in MoJ and has the advantage of being R-native, resulting in it being quicker to install than `botor`, which requires a python environment.
+The `Rs3tools` package is maintained by other analysts in MoJ and has the advantage of being R-native, resulting in it being quicker to install than `botor` (which requires a Python environment).
 Here's how it can be installed:

 ```r